QnnOkabayashi/Quantum/README.md

 ## Matrix methods

 - `T` : Returns the transpose of the matrix.
 - > `T` uses a lazy copying method, so the returned matrix shares internal memory with the original until one of them is modified.
 This also means that getting the transpose of a matrix takes O(1) time.
-Each matrix also caches its transpose, so calls like `A.T.T.T.T` are inexpensive, and only create 1 new object.
+Each matrix also caches its transpose, so calls like `A.T.T.T.T` are inexpensive, and only create 1 new Matrix object.
 - `map(closure)`: Applies the `closure` function to each element in the matrix, modifying it inplace.
 - > `map(closer)` will unbind any existing transpose objects.
-If the transpose was accessed, this ___will___ make a copy of the internal memory, which may be expensive.
+If the transpose was accessed prior to calling, the memory is automatically copied.
+This may be expensive.

 ## Number methods
 - `+` : Returns the sum of two matrices